capeprivacy/functions/README.md

 To run these functions with Cape, you need to first install the [Cape CLI](https://github.com/capeprivacy/cli).

-### Cape login
+### Cape Login

-Log into Cape by running:
+Log in to Cape by running:
 ```
 cape login
 ```

 ### Cape Deploy

-Deploys a `function_dir` to Cape.
-Returns a `function_id`.
+Deploys your function and any dependencies within a `function_dir` to Cape.
+Returns a `function_id`:

 ```
 cape deploy <function_dir>
 ```

-Example:
+For example, if your function code was within a folder named `echo`:
 ```
 cape deploy echo
 ```

 #### Deploying on Windows

 If you are on Windows (or as an alternative to deploying the function as a directory) you can create a zip file and deploy it directly.
-This will fix issues you may run into with relative paths.
+This will fix issues you may run into with relative paths:

 ```
 cape deploy <function_name>.zip